erkutter/GetirLiteApp/README.md

 ## Running Tests
-Tests are included to demonstrate testing strategies.
-Execute the tests via the Xcode Test navigator 🧪.
+Tests are included to demonstrate testing strategies. 🧪.

 ## Contribution
 This project is intended as a demonstration of professional iOS development practices.
 Contributions are welcome via pull requests to the main branch 💬.